PKBeam/Edda/advanced-topics.md

 Edda periodically keeps backups of your maps in the `autosaves` folder that is located in the folder your map is in.

-In this folder there will be up to ten folders numbered `backup1` to `backup10`, each containing `.dat` files for each mapped difficulty.
-Smaller numbers correspond to the most recent backups; the folder `backup1` should always have the most recent backup.
+In this folder there will be up to ten folders with names that look like `Backup - 08 October 2021 4.23PM`.
+Inside these backup folders are `.dat` files for each mapped difficulty.

 This is so you can recover your work if a bug or issue causes a data wipe.
 (Please feel free to [report](https://github.com/PKBeam/Edda/issues) any such issues).